ibm-cloud-docs/databases-for-elasticsearch/howto-horizontal-scaling.md

 -d '{"members": {"allocation_count": 5}}' \
 ```

 When you use the CRN, remember to URL encode the CRN value as it might include the forward-slash (/) `%2F` character.
 {: .tip}

-For example, when URL encoding the CRN
+When properly encoded, a CRN that uses a forward-slash (/) character subsitutes with a `%2F` character string.
+For example, the following CRN
 ```
 crn:v1:bluemix:public:databases-for-redis:us-south:a/274074dce64e9c423ffc238516c755e1:29caf0e7-120f-4da8-9551-3abf57ebcfc7::
 ```